softmatterlab/OpticalTweezersTutorial/sec_5_optical_tweezers_vacuum/readme.md

 **Gas composition**

-Run [composition_gas_Fig39.m](gas_composition/programs/composition_gas_Fig39.m)Gas composition in a vaccum chamber.
+Run [composition_gas_Fig39.m](gas_composition/programs/composition_gas_Fig39.m) Gas composition in a vacuum chamber.
 Gas composition in the vacuum chamber at pressures below 10^3 mbar plotted over time.
 The solid lines show the partial pressures of different gas species measured with a residual gas analyzer (RGA).
 The sum of all the partial pressures yields the total pressure at the RGA (dashed line).
 Due to the configuration of the